kyuupichan/ieee754/docs/ieee754.rst

      Return a signalling :const:`NaN` with the argument as the payload provided it is an in-range floating point integer, otherwise return :const:`+0`.

+  .. method:: compare_total(other)

+     Return :const:`True` if the operand is less than or equal to *other* in the IEEE-754 total ordering.

+     Unlike in IEEE-754 there is no requirement the operands be of the same format.
+Two NaNs, with the same sign and signalling property, are ordered according to their payloads as unsigned integers.

+  .. method:: compare_total_mag(other)

+     The same as :meth:`compare_total` but the signs of the operands are taken to be :const:`False`, i.e., their magnitudes are compared.

   These operations are *homogenous*; they take operands of a single format and return a result in that format.
 They can raise signals.

   .. method:: next_up(context=None)

      Return the smallest floating point value (unless operating on positive infinity or :const:`NaN`) that compares greater than the operand.

   .. method:: next_down(context=None)

      Return the largest floating point value (unless operating on negative infinity or a :const:`NaN`) that compares greater than the operand.

   .. method:: round_to_integral(rounding, context=None)

      Return the value rounded to the nearest integer in the same format.
 The *rounding* method is given explicitly; that in *context* is ignored.

      :exc:`Inexact` is not signalled.

   .. method:: round_to_integral_exact(context=None)

      Return the value rounded to an integer value in the same format.
 The rounding method is taken from *context*.

      This operation signals :exc:`Inexact` if the result differs from the original value (i.e., it was not an integer).

   .. method:: remainder(other, context=None)